 Santa Fe • New Mexico: Shakespeare Close Readers

 We meet every Sunday for two hours.
 The group is open to the public.
 We post all the parts for that day on sticky-notes on the wall and as readers come in, they choose the parts they want to read that day.

 Over the years we have evolved into close reading the plays, in which we go through a line or two at a time and make sure we understand it, we talk about the implications and reverberations, we uncover layers; it took six months to get through Othello and a year to get through Hamlet.
 At the end, we read straight through the entire play, now that we have such a deeper understanding, and then we view a film or live performance.
-After finishing Hamlet, we rented a local theater and had a marathon day of watching four different film versions, during which people could come and go as they pleased.
+After finishing Hamlet, we rented a local theater and had a marathon day of watching segments from numerous different film versions, during which people could come and go as they pleased.
 Amazing!

 Here is a great story in a local magazine about our group; see page 36: Local Flavor —Robin and Edie

 Santa Fe • New Mexico: first Friday club

 This is a private reading group that meets once a month on the First Friday; we've been meeting since 2002.
-It's named after Ben Jonson's group of writers and thinkers that met in the Mermaid Tavern in London in the early 1600s; the tavern was situated on the corner of Bread and Friday Streets, just east of St. Paul's, and Jonson called his group the First Friday Club.
+It's named after Ben Jonson's group of writers and thinkers that met in the Mermaid Tavern in London in the early 1600s; the tavern was situated on the corner of Bread and Friday Streets, just east of St. Paul's Cathedral, and Jonson called his group the First Friday Club.
 So I named my home The Mermaid Tavern and our reading group the First Friday Club.